-8. Gulf Power owns and operates an existing 230 kilovolt transmission line that runs through Washington County, Florida approximately 5 miles south of Station 13.
+8. Gulf Power owns and operates the only existing 230 kilovolt transmission line that runs through Washington County, Florida.
+Gulf Power’s existing 230 kilovolt transmission line runs approximately six miles south of Station 13a.
 Gulf Power’s existing 230 kilovolt transmission line is the only such facility within the immediate area of Station 13.
 In fact, Gulf Power owns, maintains and operates all existing 230 kilovolt transmission facilities that are located in Northwest Florida, including those in Washington County.
-Based on ongoing negotiations and discussions with ECS and in anticipation of ECS’s formal request for electric service from Gulf Power at FGT’s Station 13 which was signed on February 13, 2001, Gulf began pre-engineering the required line extension, planning for required acquisition of required easements and rights-of-way, and tentative procurement of long lead time equipment such as transformers, etc. in October 2000.
+Based on ongoing negotiations and discussions with ECS and in anticipation of ECS’s formal request for electric service from Gulf Power at Station 13a which was signed on February 13, 2001, Gulf began pre-engineering the required line extension, planning for required acquisition of required easements and rights-of-way, and tentative procurement of long lead time equipment such as transformers, etc. in October 2000.
 Without such preliminary efforts, Gulf Power would have no opportunity to meet the Customer’s requested in-service date of the new electric service facilities.
 Based on such preliminary efforts, and ECS’s formal request for electric service from Gulf Power dated February 13, 2001 Gulf has begun right-of-way acquisition, project engineering and equipment procurement in a concerted effort to meet the customer’s requested in-service date.
 Due to the lead times required to design and construct the required electric service facilities, Gulf Power could not delay such efforts pending final resolution of this petition for declaratory statement.

-9. FGT is presently an electric service customer of West Florida Electric Cooperative (“WFEC”) at Station 13, taking such service from a three phase 12 or 25 kilovolt distribution line fed primarily from a substation belonging to Alabama Electric Cooperative (“AEC”) located near approximately miles away from Station 13.
-WFEC’s present electric service to FGT at Station 13 will continue without change despite the new electric service ECS has requested from Gulf Power.
-The existing electric service to Station 13 is not adequate for and will not support the electric service requirements of ECS’s new electric motor driven compression equipment.
-Despite the inadequacy of existing electric service facilities belonging to either WFEC or AEC to serve the anticipated electric load associated with the new electric motor driven compression equipment, and notwithstanding any decision by ECS to request electric service from Gulf Power through an extension of facilities from Gulf Power’s existing 230 kilovolt transmission system, WFEC put ECS on notice by letter dated January 29, 2001 that WFEC may dispute both ECS’s right to choose electric supplier in this instance and Gulf Power’s entitlement to provide electric service in response to that choice.
+9. FGT is presently an electric service customer of West Florida Electric Cooperative (“WFEC”) at Station 13, taking such service from a three phase 25 kilovolt distribution line fed primarily from a substation belonging to Alabama Electric Cooperative (“AEC”) located near Bonifay, Florida in neighboring Holmes County, approximately 14 miles away from Station 13.
+WFEC’s present electric service to FGT at Station 13 will continue without change despite the new electric service ECS has requested from Gulf Power at Station 13a.
+The existing electric service to Station 13 is not adequate for and will not support the electric service requirements of the new electric motor driven compression equipment for which ECS has requested electric service from Gulf Power.
+Despite the inadequacy of existing electric service facilities belonging to either WFEC or AEC to serve the anticipated electric load associated with the new electric motor driven compression equipment to be installed at Station 13a, and notwithstanding any decision by ECS to request electric service from Gulf Power through an extension of facilities from Gulf Power’s existing 230 kilovolt transmission system, WFEC put ECS on notice by letter dated January 29, 2001 that WFEC may dispute both ECS’s right to choose electric supplier in this instance and Gulf Power’s entitlement to provide electric service in response to that choice.